 * Umbrellas for extra shade

-The house is managed by Lisa who is English and lives in Alcaucin with her family.
+The house is managed by Elisa who is Spanish but speaks excellent English and lives close to Casa Louisa in Alcaucin with her family.
 She will guide you to the house when you arrive with her, show you round, answer any questions you may have and give you a key.
 She is always on hand if you have any difficulties with the house during your stay.
-Our housekeepers will have the house squeaky clean for your arrival .. and the pool is attended twice a week throughout the summer.
+The house will be squeaky clean ready for your arrival .. and the pool is attended twice a week throughout the summer.
 Gardeners attend to the plants and the watering system regularly.

 A car is essential.
 The last bit of the journey is 2 kilometres drive on a part concrete / part unmade road which gives access to ours as well as 25 other well spread-out houses, many of which are lived in all year round.
 We all happily drive ordinary cars and an ordinarily confident driver will have no problem.
 If you are a nervous driver you probably won't like it.
 Absolutely no smoking anywhere in the house